 Visit Slovenia on a private guided tour.
 This complete itinerary takes you to all most important tourist attractions of this little country and beyond.
 It introduces the European destinations of excellence such are Soča and Logar Valley, as well as the always-popular capital Ljubljana, the amazing Cave of Postojna and of course the picturesque village of Bled, the pearl of the Alps.

 Day 1: AIRPORT – LJUBLJANA

 Start your visit of Slovenia by arriving to the airport of Ljubljana or any other airport in the region if it is more convenient to you.
 Transfer to a hotel in Ljubljana.
 Accommodation in Ljubljana.

 In the afternoon your private guide will take you on a tour of Ljubljana.
 You will take a walk along the banks of the lovely Ljubljanica River and cross its numerus bridges, including the Triple Bridge by Ljubljana’s most famous architect Jože Plečnik and the elegant Dragon Bridge, which has become a symbol of the city.
 Among the many notable buildings, you will pass on your stroll through the historic center of Ljubljana, are the city’s University on the vivid Congress Square, Nacional Library (built exclusively from the local materials), the baroque Cathedral of St. Nicholas and the pinkish Franciscan Church of the Annunciation located on Ljubljana’s central square named after the nation’s greatest poet, France Prešeren.
 To summit all up, you can climb up the city’s most strategic point – the Ljubljana Castle sitting on a hill above the old historic center – and enjoy the wonderful views of Ljubljana and high Alps in the background.

-Free afternoon to explore Ljubljana by yourself, have a coffee in one of the many bars along the river, enjoy the numerous street performances and try delicious local dishes.
+Free time to explore Ljubljana by yourself, have a coffee in one of the many bars along the river, enjoy the numerous street performances and try delicious local dishes.
 Accommodation in Ljubljana.